joelelmercarlson/about/tools.md

 # tools

-The consultancy utilizes the following tools in day to day delivery of value to our clients.
+The Consultancy utilizes the following tools in day to day delivery of value to our clients.

 <div style="text-align:center; text-size:12px;">